 The annual boat race between two of Britain's most illustrious universities, Oxford and Cambridge, draws up to a quarter of a million spectators to the banks of the Thames for thrilling views of the tense action.
-The 2013 boat race will give Oxford an opportunity to win back the crown from Cambridge, the current champions.

 The world's most famous rowing race began in 1829, when Cambridge student Charles Merivale sent a challenge to his former Harrow schoolfriend Charles Wordsworth (nephew of the poet) at Oxford.
 Today, tradition holds that the losing team each year issues a challenge to the winner for a re-match the following March or April.

 The closest finish in the race's history was in 2003, when there was just a foot between the Cambridge boat and the winners, Oxford.
 A dead heat was recorded in 1877, but the gap between the boats was thought to be as much as 2 metres (6 ft) - there was no finishing line photography in those days.